efuzy/efuzy/docs/src/pages/icongenie/command-list.md

-                            - transparency is optional (but recommended if you combine with the splashscreen-color param) Path can be absolute, or relative to the root of the Quasar project folder Recommended min size: 1024x1024 px
+                            - transparency is optional (but recommended if you combine with the splashscreen-color param) Path can be absolute, or relative to the root of the Efuzy project folder Recommended min size: 1024x1024 px

-    --mode, -m            For which Quasar mode(s) to generate the assets;
+    --mode, -m            For which Efuzy mode(s) to generate the assets;
                           Default: all
                             [all|spa|pwa|ssr|bex|cordova|capacitor|electron]
                           Multiple can be specified, separated by ",":